All Episodes

 Or does he only cry about gun control when he's talking about handguns and rifles in America?

-Remember Obama used to say, he used to say that stopping nuclear proliferation was his highest priority.
+Remember, Obama used to say, he used to say that stopping nuclear proliferation was his highest priority.

 And that's why he's cut our nuclear arsenal.

-There have been drastic reductions in our nuclear arsenal.
+I mean, to the bone, there have been drastic reductions in our nuclear arsenal.

-And he did this, he said to show the way to the Iranians and North Koreas to show the rest of the world that we don't pose a threat.
+He said to show the way to the Iranians and North Koreas to show the rest of the world that we don't pose a threat.

 Essentially acknowledging that the nuclear arms race exists in the world because of the United States.